Berea-College-CSC-226/hw03-main/hw03_questions_do_not_edit.md

 A lot happened in this assignment, and often, you do things without fully understanding them.
 Your last task is to formulate a question and ask it.
-To do this, put your question into the [Slack channel](https://bereacs.slack.com/archives/C3QACGH8R) and the TAs and the instructor will do our best to answer them.
+To do this, put your question into the [Slack channel](https://bereacs.slack.com/archives/C3QACGH8R) and the TAs and the instructor will answer them for everyone!
 Paste the link to your question in Slack here:

 ```
     Replace this text with your answer